smarquardt92/wine-review-project/README.md

 a.
 Drop duplicates and unknowns
 b.
 Re-name columns as necessary
 c.
 Re-categorize as necessary

+## Load Point
-4. Load databases into SQL as table
+- Load databases into SQL as table

 ## Data endpoints:
 -    Where the highest rated wines come from